-The lead equation was the double log which was selected based on the fact that it has the highest adjusted $R^2$ and the high number of significance levels.
-The estimated adjusted $R^2$ of 0.64 indicated that 64.3% variation in variable Revenue were explained or caused by the independent variables.
+The lead equation was the double log which was selected based on the fact that it has the highest adjusted R^2 and the high number of significance levels.
+The estimated adjusted R^2 of 0.64 indicated that 64.3% variation in variable Revenue were explained or caused by the independent variables.
 The result revealed that age, cost of labour and access to credit were the factors affecting the cocoa revenue in the study area.
-The result from the Table also showed that the coefficient of farmers' age has an inverse relationship on cocoa revenue and it is significant at
+The result from the Table also showed that the coefficient of farmers' age has an inverse relationship on cocoa revenue and it is significant at a

 5% level.
 This implies that the higher the respondent's age, the lower the revenue of cocoa in the study area.
 The result also indicated that if the farmer's age is increased by one year, there will be a decrease of about 88% in the revenue.
-This result supports the findings of [10] who also confirm the negative relationship between age and cocoa output.
+This result supports the findings of [19, 20] who also confirm the negative relationship between age and cocoa output.
 Also, the result revealed that the coefficient of cost of labour has a negative effect on cocoa revenue in the study area and it was significant at a 5% level.
 This implies that a naira increase in labour cost will reduce the revenue on cocoa by 88.4%...
 Furthermore, the result revealed that education has an inverse relationship with cocoa production in the study area.
 This may be as a result of some of the people that retired from civil service that now take cocoa farming as a major occupation after retirement but their level of education does not affect the cocoa business positively.
 Access to credit is statistically significant at a 5% level and has a positive relationship with cocoa revenue in the study area.
 This implies that a unit increase in the farmer's chance of accessing credit will bring about a 50% increase in cocoa revenue.
+The results also shared the same view with the findings of [9, 21, 22].